NOKOMATLWA/CMPG323-Overview-32681879/README.md

 ## Branching strategy
 As far as the branching strategy is concerned,i will be  using the Git Flow strategy where i believe that i will be using "main" and "develop" as the primary branches and will add other branches if neeeded(Feature,Release and Hotfix).
 There will be merging and pull request as i go to maintain the flow of all the projects.
 ## Use of .gitignore file
-I believe there is going to be a lot of information that is going to be added on my profile so i will be adding a .gitignore file to the projects that may need it.
+I believe there is going to be a lot of information that is going to be added on my profile so i will be adding a .gitignore file to all the projects to manage the access github have.
 ## Storage of credentials and sensitive information
 I am planning to add the sensitive information and credentials on a .gitignore file so that it is not easily accessible
 ## References